tomodachi94/awesome-computercraft/CONTRIBUTING.md

 - [My Awesome Thing](https://example.com) - An awesome thing for ComputerCraft.
 ```

 The attached link should be the *best link available*.
-Prefer homepages to Pastebin uploads.`
+Prefer homepages to Pastebin uploads.

 ### Table of contents

-A Table of Contents should be updated by the [*Marky Dynamic* extension](https://marketplace.visualstudio.com/items?itemName=robole.marky-dynamic) for VSCode.
-Manually remove the "Contents" and "Footnotes" sections.
+The table of contents is updated by the [DocToc](https://github.com/thlorenz/doctoc) tool.

 ### Reorganization of the list